 HPS Equity & Diversity Commitment

-Holyoke Public Schools (HPS) is committed to building and retaining a workforce that is not only the most most qualified to teach the students of Holyoke, but also celebrates and reflects the rich diversity of its students.
+Holyoke Public Schools (HPS) is committed to building and retaining a workforce that is not only the most qualified to teach the students of Holyoke, but also celebrates and reflects the rich diversity of our students.
 Nearly one in every two HPS students (43 percent) speak a language other than English at home; 18 languages are represented in its student population.
-Eight percent (8 percent) of students are learning both English and Spanish at school through its dual language program, and 81 percent of students identify as Latino.
+Eight percent of students are learning both English and Spanish at school through our dual language program, and 81 percent of students identify as Latinx.

 Pathways for Educators

-One way HPS is building and retaining a workforce that reflects the student population is by creating a pathway for HPS employees to pursue master’s degrees through the Mount Holyoke College’s Urban Teachers Pathways Program while they continue to work in the district.
+One way we are building and retaining a workforce that reflects the student population is by creating a pathway for employees to pursue master’s degrees through the Mount Holyoke College’s Urban Teachers Pathways Program while continuing to work in the district.
 Rebecca Chaverri participated in the program and earned her Master’s Degree in Education, while she transitioned from her role as the HPS homeless coordinator to a science teacher at McMahon School.
 She shared, “Through the UTP Program I was able to access an education that fit my schedule and the current professional market needs.
 The program set me on a new path that is both challenging and rewarding.
 I am very lucky to teach students in Holyoke and I am making a difference while fulfilling my professional goals and aspirations.”

-The district’s efforts to diversify its workforce have begun to bear fruit.
+Our efforts to diversify our workforce have begun to bear fruit.
 Thirty-four percent (34%) of staff employed by the Holyoke Public Schools are people of color (2018-19) versus 10 percent statewide.
-Yet, HPS recognizes that there is still more work to do.
-HPS has a variety of internal programs and external partnerships that recruit, develop and retain a workforce that reflects its student population.
+Yet, we recognize there is still more work to do.
+We have a variety of internal programs and external partnerships that recruit, develop and retain a workforce that reflects our student population.
 The partnerships with local organizations are listed below.

 Partnerships to Develop & Retain a Diverse Workforce